Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 - The receiving agency must return the revenue to the original sending agency.

-- The sending agency must return the excess to the federal agency or adjust its current reporting fiscal year draws against that ALN.
+- The sending agency must return the excess to the federal agency or adjust its current reporting fiscal year draws against that Assistance Listing Number (ALN).
 If the prior reporting fiscal year was understated, include the amount understated in the current reporting fiscal year activity.

 Are loan programs that require institutional contributions (such as matching funds) reported within the SEFA federal loans? [+]